 This programme will lead to change in order to use the new capabilities.
 This may include training and putting in place different, and newer, processes.

 The programme is taking an iterative, test and learn approach to developing the new capabilities.
-Each month we will be testing things ‘in the field’ as it is very important that our volunteers have the ability to test new capabilities and provide feedback.
+Each quarter we will be testing new capabilities in the field as it is very important that our volunteers have the ability to test and provide feedback.
 We will then take your feedback and develop an updated version two, which will be tested again and so on.

-The core Digital and data transformation programme team consists of three members of staff, based in our Vauxhall office:
+The data and digital transformation (DDT) programme team consists of four members of staff, based in our Vauxhall office: